I’m feeling it, you’re thinking what I’m thinking aren’t you? That this Monday is in serious need of chocolate!

-Something that I’ve been wanting to use it in is cookies, chocolate chip cookies!
+I’ve been really wanting to use pumpkin in everything recently.
+Something that I’ve especially wanted to use it in is cookies, chocolate chip cookies!
 You know, because how can you beat a classic like that?
 I don’t know how familiar you are with baking and ingredients, so just FYI, the catch with this scenario is that when you add the moisture of pumpkin to a cookie it gives it a cakey texture.

 Trying to get the right texture for a chewy chocolate chip cookie while also adding pumpkin then becomes the challenge.
 That’s why I made about 5 different batches before finding what I think is the perfect texture balance.
 It’s chewy, soft, and yet still includes enough pumpkin to add that festive touch.